 Some singers are professionals and some are amateurs.
 They come from the church, the Harwich Women’s Chorus, the Young Singers, and Marcia’s private music students, and others from the wider community.

 In a special arrangement with the Children’s Center, a preschool in Harwich, Marcia Hempel teaches music there once a week.
 She works with two age groups– one of 3-4-year-olds and one of 4-5-year-olds.
 Marcia has studied Dalcroze Eurhythmics, singing games and other children’s music.
 She has taught young children for about 20 years, in daycares, community school settings, and summer camps.
-This program is sponsored by the Stevens Fund.
+This program is sponsored by the First Church Stevens Fund.

 A new annual event is our Gospel Concert.
 In 2019, Tom Jahnke, the First Church Choir, soloists, and Marcia Hempel introduced the music of longtime parishioner, Al Gausz, to the church community through solos and choral music.
-Al Gausz has written about 30 songs, some of which Marcia Hempel has arranged.
+Al Gausz wrote about 30 songs, some of which Marcia Hempel has arranged.
 Tom Jahnke sings a series of spirituals at the close of the concert that are alternately sensitive, rousing, and inspiring.
 We plan to continue this tradition each year.

 We have instruments accompany us for Christmas Eve and Easter services, arranged by Marcia Hempel.
 Also, members of the church community perform on their instruments as soloists and in duets throughout the year.